 However, Greece can also be a very exciting place to visit on vacation.

 This is especially true when it comes to the beautiful island of Hydra.
 Let’s take a moment to discuss a few exciting things to do in Hydra island.

-As the saying does there is more than what meets the eye, this is what one should expect about the magical and regard as the most breathtaking harbor in the Greek Island.
+As the saying does there is more than what meets the eye, this is what one should expect about the magical and regarded as the most breathtaking harbor in the Greek Island.

 The moment one gets the opportunity to visit the magnificent island of Hydra, it not only a chance to get to unwind but also one of the best sightseeing adventures that you can dream about.

 The island being part of the larger Saronic Island and is one of the closest islands to Athens.

 It will take one approximately two hours from Piraeus to reach the island.

 What makes this island stand out from the some of the other available islands in Greece is that one will hardly see any vehicle in the highland as the main mode of transportation is the mules and donkeys with so much water taxis.

 Aside from relaxing at its cozy beaches, many choose to sightsee by hiking around its many walking paths which lead to impressive spots with views of the sea and historical monasteries.